MHKiT-Software/MHKiT/docs/source/mhkit-python/api.river.rst

     :undoc-members:
     :show-inheritance:

-Device
+Performance
 """"""""""""
-The device submodule contains functions to compute equivalent diameter and capture area for circular, ducted, rectangular, adn multiple circular devices.
+The performance submodule contains functions to compute equivalent diameter and capture area for circular, ducted, rectangular, adn multiple circular devices.
 A circular device is a vertical axis water turbine (VAWT).
 A rectangular device is a horizontal axis water turbine.
 A ducted device is an enclosed VAWT.
 A multiple-circular devices is a device with multiple VAWTs per device.
+The performance module also includes functions for calculating a turbine coeffcient of power and tip speed ratio.

 .. autosummary::
    :nosignatures:

-   ~mhkit.river.device.circular
-   ~mhkit.river.device.ducted
-   ~mhkit.river.device.rectangular
-   ~mhkit.river.device.multiple_circular
+   ~mhkit.river.performance.power_coefficient
+   ~mhkit.river.performance.tip_speed_ratio
+   ~mhkit.river.performance.circular
+   ~mhkit.river.performance.ducted
+   ~mhkit.river.performance.rectangular
+   ~mhkit.river.performance.multiple_circular

-.. automodule:: mhkit.river.device
+.. automodule:: mhkit.river.performance
     :members:
     :undoc-members:
     :show-inheritance: